How Much Does a UK Certificate of Sponsorship Cost?

 An applicant’s visa application fee will depend on the route they are applying under, whether they are applying from within the UK or overseas, and the duration of their stay.

 The application fees for UK work visas range from £479 to over £1,600.
-However, applicants on the shortage occupation list, such as those applying for the Health and Care visa, will pay a reduced fee.
+However, applicants on the shortage occupation list, such as those applying for the Health and Care visa, may pay a reduced fee.

 Immigration Health Surcharge